This post may contain affiliate links.

 - 1 cup mint leaves, packed

-- 2 tablespoon desiccated coconut, optional
+- 2 tablespoon coconut, fresh or desiccated

 - 2 fat cloves of garlic